smartemission/smartemission/docs/platform/intro.rst

 The home page for the Smart Emission project is http://www.smartemission.nl

+The home page for the Smart Emission Data Platform project is http://data.smartemission.nl

 The project GitHub repository is at https://github.com/Geonovum/smartemission.

 Background reading also via the SOSPilot project via http://sensors.geonovum.nl.